adithyaM1/california-housing-predictor/README.md

 ## Model Saving

-The trained Random Forest model is saved as `housing_model.pkl` in the project root directory.
+The trained Linear Regreesion model is saved as `housing_model.pkl` in the project root directory.

 ---